Contact Email: allergyfreealaska(at)gmail.com

-Unfortunately sometimes it takes a life changing event like a medical diagnosis to make you realize you need to change your diet.
+It sometimes takes a life changing event like a medical diagnosis to make you realize you need to change your diet.
 That’s what happened to me.
-In January 2009 I was diagnosed with a debilitating autoimmune disease called psoriatic arthritis.
+In January 2009, I was diagnosed with a debilitating autoimmune disease called psoriatic arthritis.
 Psoriatic arthritis (PsA for short) is a chronic, systemic (whole body), inflammatory autoimmune disease that affects my skin, joints, connective and soft tissues, and even organs.
 With PsA, my immune system malfunctions and attacks its healthy tissues.
 I experience pain in my feet, ankles, knees, hips, lower back, spine, chest, shoulders, neck, and eyes (just to name a few).

-I also suffer from spondylitis and secondary Raynaud’s phenomenon.
+I also suffer from Spondylitis, Hashimoto’s disease and secondary Raynaud’s phenomenon.
 Spondylitis is inflammation of the spine; the inflammation in my spine may lead to partial fusing of my lower spinal column and neck over time.

 Raynaud’s phenomenon limits my body’s flow of blood to my hands and feet.
 It makes my fingers and toes feel cold and numb, turning them white, blue, or purple (even in 70 to 80 degree weather).

 I am a relatively “healthy looking” 30 something year old.
 Just by looking at me you would never know I battle debilitating chronic illness, that’s why these types of diseases are also called “invisible illnesses.”

 Unfortunately, there isn’t a day that goes by that I don’t feel some sort of pain, although my pain varies from annoying to very intense and painful, depending on weather, stress, and what I’ve eaten.
 Thankfully, my quality of life improved tremendously by simply changing my diet and I still haven’t suffered joint damage because of my PsA, which is such an incredible blessing!